do ducks eat mosquitoes

 Final Thoughts

 Some breeds of ducks do eat mosquitoes.
-On the flipside, mosquitoes also bite ducks.
-Nonetheless, their bites are not poisonous and are hence incapable of inflicting any adverse harms to the ducks.
+On the flip side, mosquitoes also bite ducks.
+Nonetheless, their bites are not poisonous and are hence incapable of inflicting any adverse harm on the ducks.

 It is thus possible to use ducks as deterrents to mosquitoes.
 Other interventions should also be explored and used alongside the ducks to achieve wholesome outcomes.